kiran-kadam911/ai-accessibility-checker/README.md

 ### Usage as a GitHub Action
 You can use this tool directly in your GitHub workflows without needing to install anything locally.

+#### Save API Key as a GitHub Secret
+- Go to your repository → Settings → Secrets and variables → Actions → New repository secret.
+- Name it: OPENAI_API_KEY
+- Paste your actual key as the value.

 ```bash
 name: AI Accessibility Checker